-This layer is also known as information super-highway in which the data flow from sender to receiver is noticed.
-We know that the effective and efficient linkage between the customer and the supplier is a precondition for E-commerce.
-Network service layer includes E-mail, WWW (World wide web), HTTP (Hyper Text Transfer Protocol), HTML (Hyper Text Markup Language), XML (Extensible Markup Language), SE (Search Engines) and SA (Software Agents).
+The effective and efficient linkage between the customer and the supplier is a precondition for E-commerce.
+Therefore, this layer is also known as information superhighway in which the data flow from sender to receiver is noticed.
+Network service layer includes e-mail, WWW (World wide web), HTTP (Hyper Text Transfer Protocol), HTML (Hyper Text Markup Language), XML (Extensible Markup Language), SE (Search Engines) and SA (Software Agents).